VarshaLenin12/Productivity_Predictor/README.md

 ## Features
 - 📈 Predict productivity based on input features.
-- 💻 User-friendly web interface for data input and prediction visualization.
+- 💻 User-friendly web interface for data input and prediction results.
-- 📊 Interactive dashboard for data analysis and insights.

 ## Installation
 To get started with the Productivity Predictor, follow these steps: